 Cloud SQL CUDs give you a 25% discount off on-demand pricing for a one-year commitment and a 52% discount off on-demand pricing for a three-year commitment.
 These discount percentages are the same in every region.

 See committed use discount pricing for pricing details.

-Purchasing Cloud SQL CUDs
+Purchase Cloud SQL CUDs

-You can purchase a Cloud SQL CUD in the Google Cloud Console billing page.
+You can purchase a Cloud SQL CUD in the Google Cloud console billing page.
 Select the Commitments tab, then select the PURCHASE action at the top.
 After purchasing a CUD, the commitment is effective starting within the next hour.
 The discounts are automatically applied to eligible usage in the region you specified.

 Before you purchase a commitment, read the Service Specific Terms regarding Committed Units.

 To learn more, including how to purchase spend-based commitments, see Committed use discounts.

 Example use case